ricbencar/shallow-water-waves/README.md

 ## Overview

-This project presents a robust solution for accurately computing local shallow-foreshore wave-height distribution parameters, critical for coastal engineering applications.
+This project presents a solution for accurately computing local shallow-foreshore wave-height distribution parameters, which are critical for coastal engineering applications.
 It offers both a **Command-Line Interface (CLI)** and a **Graphical User Interface (GUI)**, providing flexibility for users to interact with the model.
-The core of this project lies in its implementation of the **Composite Weibull distribution**, a sophisticated model specifically designed for shallow water environments.
+The core of this project lies in its implementation of the **Composite Weibull distribution**, a statistical model specifically designed for shallow water environments.

 Unlike deep-water conditions where wave behavior is often well-described by simpler distributions like Rayleigh, shallow foreshores introduce complex phenomena such as depth-induced breaking, non-linear wave-wave interactions, and bottom friction.
 These processes significantly alter wave height distributions, making accurate prediction challenging (Groenendijk, 1998; Battjes & Groenendijk, 2000).
 The Composite Weibull distribution addresses these complexities by employing a two-part structure that effectively captures the distinct physical regimes of unbroken and breaking waves.